Shanghai-based artist Yang Yongliang melds downtown city buildings into mountains and natural landscape.

 For more of Yang’s landscape art, photography, gallery exhibitions and updates, go to: Yang Yongliang.

-Here @ Retrenders I had the pleasure of interviewing Luke about his just released book, The Art of Luke Chueh – Bearing the Unbearable published by Titan Books, and got to know a little more of the painter and graphic designer.
+Here at Retrenders I had the pleasure of interviewing Luke about his just released book, The Art of Luke Chueh – Bearing the Unbearable published by Titan Books, and got to know a little more of the painter and graphic designer.

 RTNDR: I see this book is a great collection of your paintings, acrylic statues, and even showing your skateboard art, but we know you have an amazing collection of vinyl work.
 Will we see a book highlighting your vinyl art?